2D vs 3D Animation - Pros, Cons, and The Best Choice!

 What is 2D Animation?

-2D animation is about creating movement in a two-dimensional space, where characters and objects are designed with height and width without depth.
+2D animation involves creating movement in a two-dimensional space, where characters and objects are designed with height and width but lack depth.

 In the past, animators spent hours meticulously drawing each frame by hand just to produce a few seconds of motion.

-Now, with advanced 2D animation software, the same movements can be created in just a few clicks, allowing characters to glide smoothly across the screen.
+Now, with advanced 2D animation softwares, the same movements can be created in just a few clicks, allowing characters to glide smoothly across the screen.

 (with Animaker’s 2D Animation Software)